 WHAT IS KHABDA?

 Khabda in Tibetan means an informal chat or conversation.
 In the spirit of transgressing the boundaries between contemporary Tibet and the global context, Machik launched Khabda as a platform for local communities world-wide to explore books, film, art, music and other Tibetan cultural forms emerging from inside Tibet today.

-On a set week every two months, each Khabda will focus on a specific reading or viewing selection curated by the Machik team or a guest convener.
+Each Khabda focuses on a specific reading or viewing selection curated by the Machik team or a guest convener.
 Some sessions spotlight a Tibetan storyteller or dynamic cultural producer, while others feature a theme or topic that is trending in cultural conversations inside Tibet.

 A GLOBAL COMMUNITY OF CONVERSATION

 Machik's Khabda is a global conversation.
-That means we'll be organizing Khabda gatherings in local communities world-wide.
+That means we organize Khabda gatherings in local communities world-wide.
 Venues range from coffee shops and living rooms to campus dorms and restaurants.
 Some are a group of friends gathering over afternoon tea, while others could be a potluck dinner or after-dinner drinks at a local watering-hole.
 Each local conversation is unique, and we look forward to hearing about each one through the hashtag #machikkhabda on social media.
 See you there!

 To learn more about becoming a local Khabda host in your community, contact us at email@example.com.